From enquiry to final report

 Report includes

-Business overview, website review, market context, competitors, SWOT and priorities.
+Business overview, website review, market context, competitors, trust signals and priorities.

 Actions include

-Owner, timeline, likely cost, success metric and risk of inaction.
+Practical priority, likely effort, success measure and risk of inaction.

 Output